 - Threat of new entrants or new entry: Moderate force

-Considering the five forces, Apple must focus its attention on competitive rivalry and the bargaining power of buyers.
+Recommendations.
+Considering the results of this Five Forces analysis, Apple must focus its attention on competitive rivalry and the bargaining power of buyers.
 This external analysis supports the company’s current position of continuous innovation.
-Innovation and the business strengths shown in the SWOT analysis of Apple address the five forces in the external environment, although much of the company’s effort is for strengthening its position against competitors and for attracting customers to its products.
+Innovation and the business competitive advantages shown in the SWOT analysis of Apple address the five forces in the external environment, although much of the company’s effort is for strengthening its position against competitors and for attracting customers to its products.
 An applicable course of action is to intensify research and development for innovation to develop novel products that complement iPhones, iPads, and other current products.
+Apple can also improve its support and resources for software or app developers, to strengthen the company’s ecosystem of hardware, software, and online services against the competitive challenges identified in this Five Forces analysis.

 Competitive Rivalry or Competition with Apple (Strong Force)